 The ten largest cities in the state are Boston, Worcester, Springfield, Lowell, Cambridge, Brockton, New Bedford, Fall River, Quincy and Lynn.
 However, cities like Boston and Lowell have seen decreases in population since 2000.

-Among the fastest growing cities are Worcester, -- which has grown by 5 percent since 2000 -- Brockton (4 percent), Quincy (3 percent), Fall River (2 percent) and Quincy (2 percent).
+Among the fastest growing cities are Worcester, -- which has grown by 5 percent since 2000 -- Brockton (4 percent), Quincy (3 percent), and Fall River (2 percent).
 Some smaller towns have grown very fast including North Amherst, which has grown by 16 percent, Bellingham by 13 percent and Yarmouth Port by 11 percent.

 Worcester’s growth appears linked to its proximity to the Greater Boston area offering lower home prices at a reasonable commute distance from Boston and the metro area.
 Brockton has been experiencing the same growth found all over southeastern Massachusetts.
 In particular, Brockton has seen a rapid growth in its African American population.
 Increasing tourism, seasonal residence and development is spurring population growth in the southeastern part of the state.
 Cities like Cambridge, Worcester and Peabody have been included on lists of the “most livable” cities in America.